nelsoncastanha/todomobile/README.md

-A simple Todo List using React Native and Expo.
+A simple Todo List App using React Native and Expo.

 Main functionality:
 → Add Task
 → Delete Task
-→ When you complete a task, it gets added to the completed tasks in the bottom of the page
+→ When you complete a task, it gets added to the completed tasks in the bottom of the page.

 To be done later(just styling stuff)